 Unless you had the speed of a Marvel superhero, you probably missed out on nabbing tickets to New York Comic Con.

-The annual convention is taking place Oct.
-5-8 at the Jacob K. Javits Center in midtown Manhattan, and one-day tickets for Friday, Saturday and Sunday are already sold out.
+The annual convention is taking place this weekend at the Jacob K. Javits Center in midtown Manhattan, and one-day tickets for Friday, Saturday and Sunday are sold out.

 Sure, the con will feature appearances by some of your favorite stars — like “Star Wars” actress Felicity Jones and “Guardians of the Galaxy’s” Karen Gillian — but don’t feel bad about missing out.
 There are plenty of comic-themed events taking place around the city that weekend that you can still attend.